 2. Plus500 – Commission-Free Stock CFD Trading Platform

-Unlike eToro, Plus500 is a specialist CFD provider – meaning that you will not have the option of buying traditional shares.
+Unlike eToro, Plus500 is a specialist CFD provider – meaning that you will not have the option of buying traditional shares, you can see how they really stack up against each other in our eToro vs Plus500 comparison review.
 You will, however, have access to more than 2,000 stock CFDs.
 This includes heaps of stock exchanges of all shapes and sizes.
 Best of all, Plus500 does not charge any trading commissions when you enter buy and sell positions on stock CFDs.

 Instead, it’s only the spread that you need to pay.
 Don’t forget, overnight financing fees will apply if you keep the position open past market hours – as this is industry standard.
 Nevertheless, Plus500UK Ltd is authorized & regulated by the FCA (#509909).
 Its parent company is also a PLC on the London Stock Exchange,